marcoGarranzo206/pyBRIM/README.md

 ```
 # Modularity description

 Network communities can be loosely defined as groups of nodes that interact a lot with each other and sparsely with other nodes.
-A rigorous mathematical definition it is not, and Newmann defined the quantity of modularity to judge community assingments of a network based on that principle:
+A rigorous mathematical definition it is not, and Newmann defined the quantity of modularity to judge community assingments of a network based on that principle [1]:

 <img src="https://render.githubusercontent.com/render/math?math=Q = \frac{1}{2m}\sum_{i,j}[A_{ij} - \frac{k_ik_j}{2m}]\delta(c_i,c_j)">